Shdorsh/avnn/Readme.md

 ## What the hell did I stumble on?
 This was just an attempt to create a neural network that preserves associations between values and meaning, creating layers that either work as value-activated, meaning carrying, or meaning-activated, value-carrying.
 This would mean that associations between tokens would be kept as the they travel through the neural net.
 Feel free to play around and commit.

-At first, I tried just carrying over the value through functions (derives) that take the highest activator/mean activator etc's corresponding meaning value, but quickly ran into problems creating descrete, non-differential selection mechanics that mess up backpropagation, making it unlearnable.
+At first, I tried just carrying over the value through functions (derives) that take the highest activator/mean activator etc's corresponding meaning value, but quickly ran into problems creating discrete, non-differential selection mechanics that mess up backpropagation, making it unlearnable.

+# Glossary
+### Value/Meaning
+The data inside the tensor is arranged as a tuple of two, like `[value, meaning]`.

+### Activator/Carry
+The activator is the one entry in the tuple that gets used inside the activating function.
+The carry is the one entry that gets derived from the activators, using a derive function.
+This is done to keep the association between both values.
+Depending on which type of layer, you can have:
+Type 1: `[activator/value, carry/meaning]`
+Type 2: `[carry/value, activator/meaning]`

 # Parts and pieces